 She observes the male standing in memory-Naruto's place – her soon-to-be son-in-law – with approving baby blue eyes.
-By sheer happenstance, Hana fell in love with a member of the Yamanaka clan, some far-removed cousin with strawberry blonde hair and cerulean eyes.
+By sheer happenstance, Hana fell in love with a member of the Yamanaka clan, some far-removed cousin with strawberry blond hair and cerulean eyes.
 He's a reserved, if stubborn, boy, a good balance to Hana's headstrong, motivated persona; the fact that marrying him returns succession of the Yamanaka clan to Ino's lineage without any real political hassle is a coincidence that has both Namikaze founders and Inoichi breathing a sigh of relief.

 Naruto pretends to dislike him, but Ino knows that he's pleased with the match…as pleased as he can get when handing the protection of his only daughter to someone else.

 The blond is a bit tight-lipped and pensive as he takes his place beside Ino, listening to Shikamaru start the narration of their daughter's wedding.
 Ino nudges him in an effort to correct his behavior – weddings are supposed to be happy occasions, after all – and he tilts his head slightly, offering her a wan smile that doesn't reassure her.

 Only years of training in being able to school her features prevents Ino from frowning outwardly.
 Naruto has always had a weakness related to protecting those he cares for; letting go of his precious people is something that has always bothered him.
 Failing to rescue Sasuke and then having to take him out, finding out about Jiraiya's death, watching Tsunade slowly pass away…Naruto considers these his personal failures, no matter that there was nothing he could do.

 Neji's more recent departure, despite living a full life past a shinobi's typical prime, is just the latest reminder that things are not as within the blond's control as he would like.
 In a way, it is perhaps even more poignant because the Hyūga died protecting Michio.

 Ino entwines her fingers with her husband's, trying to be a comfort to him.
 [This is supposed to be a happy occasion,] she chides telepathically.